 Some typical causes of allergic contact dermatitis include:

 - Fragrances found in soaps, lotions, perfumes and other cosmetics

 - Poison ivy, poison oak or poison sumac

 - Nickel, commonly found in jewelry and belt buckles

 - Some topical medications

 Contact dermatitis caused by skin damage

+Irritant contact dermatitis usually appears immediately at the exposure site where something is in contact with your skin.
 The rash can be more painful than itchy, and may also blister or become a raised red rash.

 Talk to your doctor